-• Two additional courses from list two or three above or any other course (including special topics or independent study) in ancient archaeology, art, history, language, literature, philosophy, or science.
+• Two additional courses from the lists above or any other course (including special topics or independent study) in ancient archaeology, art, history, language, literature, philosophy, or science.
 These courses must be approved by the program coordinators.

 Language Offerings: Classical languages are approved as satisfying the liberal learning language requirement for students in the Schools of Art, Media, and Music; Culture and Society; and Science.